 The City of Rogers pumps an average of 25 million gallons of water in the non summer months, however during the summer months water demand increases to about 100 million gallons of water a month.
 This spike puts significant stress on the aquifer and pumping equipment.
 The Minnesota Department of Natural Resources (DNR) also requires cities to address water conservation proactively.
 Consequently, the City of Rogers has adopted water restrictions.

 - Hand-Held Watering: City water customers may wash vehicles and do hand held hose watering of shrubs, flowers and trees on any day and at any time if the hose has a nozzle with automatic shutoff.

-- New Sod: If you have new sod or seed you are eligible for a 30 day exemption permit available at the Public Works Department at no charge, you would then be exempt from the odd-even restrictions for unattended watering during the first 30 days following planting.
-Call Public Works at 763-428-8580 or stop by between the hours of 8:00 A.M. and 4:30 P.M.
-Monday through Friday to apply for a permit.
+- New Sod: If you have new sod or seed you are eligible for a 30 day exemption permit available at no charge, you would then be exempt from the odd-even restrictions for unattended watering during the first 30 days following planting.
+Visit the Permit Portal to apply for the New Lawn Water Exception Permit.

 - Non-City Water Customers: The restrictions do not apply to people who use sources other than the City water system.
 Some examples include the Rogers High School and Middle School that have non city water sources.